This 5-night tour starts on Monday morning in Paihia and finishes back in Kerikeri the following Friday night. A mixture of biking and hiking.

 - Following the whizz round on the bikes and getting the blood pumping, we set the scene for the tour by taking the opportunity right on our doorstep to visit Waitangi Treaty Grounds.
 It takes you on a journey of discovery through Aotearoa New Zealand’s most important historic site.
 Waitangi offers an authentic and interactive cultural experience.
 The cultural performance is spellbinding.
 Discover the story of New Zealand’s history and the story of two peoples coming together as one under the Treaty of Waitangi, Te Tiriti o Waitangi, at this award-winning national attraction.

-- Following this we continue our Cook to Kupe Journey, joining the Twin Coast Cycle Trail, which takes you off road and through some stunning scenery.
+- Following this we continue our Cook to Kupe Journey, travelling the 30minutes by van to join the Twin Coast Cycle Trail in Kaikoe, which takes you off road and through some stunning scenery.

 - Arriving at the absolutely magnificent Horeke Harbour, untouched and untamed